ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Stage II melanoma

 The standard treatment for stage II melanoma is surgery to remove the tumor and some of the healthy tissue around it.
-While this surgery is being done, lymph node mapping and sentinel lymph node biopsy may also be done.
-In some people with stage II melanoma, treatment with interferon may be recommended after surgery to lower the chances of the cancer coming back.
+While this surgery is being done, lymphatic mapping and sentinel lymph node biopsy may also be done.
+For people with stage IIB and stage IIC melanoma, discuss with your medical oncologist whether adjuvant treatment with 1 year of pembrolizumab or nivolumab is an option for you.
+Treatment in a clinical trial for stage II melanoma may also be an option.
+Ask your doctor about what clinical trials may be available for you.

 Stage III melanoma that can be removed with surgery

 Advanced melanoma is a stage III melanoma that cannot be treated with surgery or stage IV melanoma.
-Stage IV melanoma has spread to other distant parts of the body, such as distant lymph nodes or the liver, lung, brain, bone, or gastrointestinal tract.
+Stage IV melanoma has spread to distant parts of the body, such as distant lymph nodes or the liver, lung, brain, bone, gastrointestinal tract, or other organs.
 Doctors may refer to this as metastatic melanoma.
 If this happens, it is a good idea to talk with doctors who have experience treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
-Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.
+Talk with your doctor to learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

-Stage III melanoma that cannot be removed with surgery, sometimes called unresectable stage III, and stage IV melanoma are often treated the same way, with immunotherapy and targeted therapy, and, in rare cases, chemotherapy.
-Palliative treatments intended to relieve symptoms may also be recommended, such as surgery or radiation therapy to treat affected lymph nodes and smaller tumors that have spread elsewhere in the body.
+Unresectable stage III melanoma and stage IV melanoma are often treated the same way, with immunotherapy, targeted therapy, or combinations of immunotherapies and/or targeted therapies.
+For certain patients, T-VEC may be offered as an option.
+In rare cases, chemotherapy may be recommended.
+Palliative and supportive treatments intended to relieve symptoms may also be recommended, such as surgery or radiation therapy to treat affected lymph nodes and tumors that have spread elsewhere in the body.
+And, surgery may be recommended to remove 1 or 2 tumors if there are few sites of disease.
 The treatment plan will also depend on a number of factors:

 The person’s age and overall health